DevExpress-Examples/wpf-splash-screen-show-cancelable-wait-indicator/Readme.md

 <!-- default badges end -->
 # WPF Splash Screen - Show a Cancelable Wait Indicator

 This example illustrates how to start a complex operation in a background thread and display its progress and status (Loading, Finishing, etc.) in the [Splash Screen](https://docs.devexpress.com/WPF/401685/controls-and-libraries/windows-and-utility-controls/splash-screen-manager).
-This Splash Screen also contains the **Close** button that allows end users to cancel the operation and close the Splash Screen.
+This Splash Screen also contains the **Close** button that allows users to cancel the operation and close the Splash Screen.

 ![image](https://user-images.githubusercontent.com/65009440/219656170-9f820806-65e6-43c0-8bab-d357b1593e99.png)